Migrate your database

 EXPORT DATABASE '/path/to/export'

 The default behaviour is to export the data tables to Parquet format.
-This is done to reduce scope of formatting errors and to improve performance.
+This is done to reduce the scope of formatting errors and to improve performance.
 You can use the format

 The format